-Acquired loans through acquisitions are recorded at estimated fair value on their purchase date with no carryover of the related allowance for loan losses.
-In estimating the fair value of loans acquired, certain factors were considered, including the remaining lives of the acquired loans, payment history, estimated prepayments, estimated loss ratios, estimated value of the underlying collateral, and the net present value of cash flows expected.
+Loans acquired through acquisitions are recorded at estimated fair value on their purchase date with no carryover of the related allowance for loan losses.
+In estimating the fair value of loans acquired, certain factors were considered, including the remaining lives of the acquired loans, payment history, estimated prepayments, estimated loss ratios, estimated value of the underlying collateral and the net present value of cash flows expected.
 Discounts on loans that were not considered impaired at acquisition were recorded as an accretable discount, which will be recognized in interest income over the terms of the related loans.
-For loans considered to be impaired, the difference between the contractually required payments and expected cash flows was recorded as a nonaccretable discount.
-The remaining nonaccretable discounts on loans acquired were \$285 thousand at December 31, 2021 and 2020.
-Loans with nonaccretable discounts had a carrying value of \$817.8 thousand and \$835.7 thousand as of December 31, 2021 and 2020, respectively.
+For loans considered to be impaired at acquisition, the difference between the contractually required payments and expected cash flows are recorded as a non-accretable discount.
+The remaining non-accretable discounts on loans acquired was \$285 thousand as of December 31, 2022 and December 31, 2021.
+Loans with non-accretable discounts had carrying values of \$781 thousand and \$818 thousand as of December 31, 2021, respectively.